lilkersy/TABComicApp/README.md

 The Retrofit documentation can be found in https://square.github.io/retrofit/

-Retrofit can be said to do for Restful web Services (or even SOAP) what wsimport does to SOAP web services.
+Retrofit can be said to do for Restful Web Services (or even SOAP) what wsimport does for SOAP Web services.

 What can be implemented in next version of this app.